Finally… you don’t have to sacrifice taste or texture in your Gluten Free baking!

 This recipe has been adapted from Erika’s post on A Little Insanity, to use the cheaper bags of flour that can be purchased from either your Asian grocer or big supermarkets.
 Erika has some amazing gluten free recipes on her site that use this flour mix.
 I have also converted Erika’s gluten free bread recipe to standard metric measurements.

 We buy the Thai Erawan Brand for the Rice Flour, Glutinous Rice Flour and Tapioca Starch, which are usually around $2 each for 500 g.
-We mill our own Quinoa Flour, using white quinoa in a spice grinder and just grind until it becomes as fine as normal flour.
+We mill our own Quinoa Flour, using white quinoa in a spice grinder attachment on our bench top mixer and just grind until it becomes as fine as normal flour.
 You can also buy Quinoa flour, but this will be a little more expensive.

-This recipe will give you just under 2kg of Gluten Free flour for just over $10!
+This recipe will give you 1.8kg of Gluten Free Flour.

 If you prefer to buy the more expensive flours from Bob’s Red Mill, then checkout Erika’s original post for weights.